← Back to Malbork Castle Tickets

 What is Malbork Castle?

 Malbork Castle is the largest brick-built castle on earth — roughly 21 hectares of walls, towers, and vaulted halls on the east bank of the Nogat river in northern Poland.
 Construction began in 1274 under the Teutonic Order, a German crusading military order that had been invited into Prussia and built a network of brick castles to consolidate its rule.
-From 1309 the Grand Master moved his seat from Venice to Malbork (then Marienburg, 'Mary's fortress'), making this single building the political and military capital of a monastic state that stretched along the southern Baltic.
+From 1309 the Grand Master moved his seat to Malbork (then Marienburg, 'Mary's fortress'), making this single building the political and military capital of a monastic state that stretched along the southern Baltic.
 At its peak under Winrich von Kniprode in the late 14th century, Malbork was the largest fortified Gothic structure in Christendom and one of the most influential centres of power in northern Europe.

 How do you get to Malbork from Gdańsk?